The following grade levels have reached capacity for the 2020-2021 school year*:

 School Enrollment and Capacity for 2020-2021

 Parents outside of the Natomas Unified School District (NUSD) boundaries, or those already enrolled and choosing another NUSD school, may enroll their child in an NUSD school based on the school’s grade and program capacity.
 NUSD will be accepting open enrollment (IntraDistrict School Transfer Voluntary) applications for the 2020-2021 school year beginning November 1, 2019 (next business day if November 1 falls on a holiday or weekend) thru January 31, 2020.
 Applications for open enrollment received after the January 31 deadline will be dated, filed, and considered only after students whose applications were submitted by the deadline have had an opportunity to enroll.
-Any applications for open enrollment received after the January 31 deadline will automatically be placed at their home school of residence unless space becomes available at their requested school.
+Any applications for open enrollment received after the January 31 deadline will automatically be placed at their home school of residence, space permitting, unless space becomes available at their requested school.
 Families may be notified at the conclusion of each enrollment window if their application for Intradistrict School Transfer request was approved.

 There are two types of schools: